mmf1982/QTnetCDF/README.md

   ### 1D plotting

   If a variable is 1D, a double click will automatically plot it over its index.
 However, x, y, xerr and yerr can also be set.
-Either as a 1D variable as described above, or in from the table view (after "s" on a 0, 1, 2 or 3D variable) on which the following keys are activated:
+Either as a 1D variable as described above, or from the table view (after "s" on a 0, 1, 2 or 3D variable) on which the following keys are activated:

   * "x" data set as x for line plot
   * "y" data set as y for line plot
   * "e" data set as error on x for line plot
   * "u" data set as error on y for line plot

-  In the table, multiple rows or columns can be selected for y.
-If so, yerr is ignored.
+  In the table, multiple rows or columns can be selected for y or x (but not both).
+If so, yerr (or xerr) is ignored.
 If only x or only y is selected, that variable is plotted as a function of its index.

   To remove any of x, y, xerr or yerr, click on it below the "hold" and "plot" buttons.
   Buttons: